JamesRobertSutcliffe/fc-game/notes.md

 ## To Do

-- Create code to display each level when new level is booted
 - Create modals (see comments in win / lose functions)
 - Add scores to local storage via modals
 - create scores pages that renders from local storage